Givens rotation: Matrix representation

 where c = cos θ and s = sin θ appear at the intersections ith and jth rows and columns.
 That is, for fixed i > j, the non-zero elements of Givens matrix are given by:

 The product G(i, j, θ)x represents a counterclockwise rotation of the vector x in the (i, j) plane of θ radians, hence the name Givens rotation.

-The main use of Givens rotations in numerical linear algebra is to introduce zeros in vectors or matrices.

-This effect can, for example, be employed for computing the QR decomposition of a matrix.
-One advantage over Householder transformations is that they can easily be parallelised, and another is that often for very sparse matrices they have a lower operation count.